Why Public Relations Matters To Manufacturers

 Are you writing press releases when you announce a new product or service?
 Press releases are another multipurpose tool that can be leveraged in a variety of ways.

 Reporters at trade publications use press releases in “New Product” sections.
-The release can also be shared via wire service, if desired, to further spread the word.
+The release can also be shared via wire service, if desired, to spread the word further.
 Be sure to include an eye-catching, high-resolution photo as this will make your news more attractive to editors and their readers.
 Remember, you're selling to humans and effective brand marketing establishes an emotional connection to your audience.

 Public Relations Advice To Get Started

-A strong public relations push can work for your brand, but what should you do before you begin?
+A strong push for public relations can work for your brand, but what should you do before you begin?

 - Be clear about what the goals are: What are you looking to accomplish through PR?
 Is it more traffic to your website?
 Increased visibility in a particular industry sector?
 Do you want to position yourself as a thought leader on a certain topic?
 If you know what you’re trying to achieve through public relations, it will be easier to measure the results and gauge the success of the effort.
 Then, you can decide if you want to stay the course or try something new.